Crestward/Data-Analytics-Portfolio/README.md

 # Data Analytics Portfolio
-This repository is containing portfolio of data science and data analyst projects completed by me for academic, self learning, and hobby purposes.
+This repository is containing portfolio data analyst projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.

 ## Contents: